Don't lose touch with Laragai House

-On World Ranger Day in 2017, Jack Ma, the founder of Alibaba and co-chair of Paradise International Foundation, announced the Paradise African Ranger Awards, a ten-year initiative to support 500 wildlife rangers across Africa.
+On World Ranger Day, Jack Ma, the founder of Alibaba and co-chair of Paradise International Foundation, announced the Paradise African Ranger Awards, a ten-year initiative to support 500 wildlife rangers across Africa.

 We are delighted to announce that Rianto Lokoran, second in command of Borana’s armed security team, has been selected as one of the rangers to have won the 2019 Paradise Ranger Award.
 This award is given annually to 50 rangers in Africa who have made outstanding efforts to combat poaching, habitat loss, and the illegal wildlife trade.

 Rianto started work on Borana Conservancy over ten years ago as a fencer and gate keeper.
 He then moved to be an apprentice guide at Borana Lodge where he was mentored into guiding and quickly showed an interest in lion and mitigating human wildlife conflict.
 From there Rianto joined the anti-poaching team in 2012.
 He has worked his way up the ranks and now is second in command, responsible for 115 wildlife rangers.
 He is a brilliant inspiration to employees on Borana Conservancy showing how with hard work and diligence anyone can achieve their goals and ambitions.